 Proof of exemption for any of these circumstances will not be required.

 Additionally, masks are not required if you are within an area designated for you by the university, and not for public access, or if you are within or behind a physical barrier.
 You may also temporarily remove a mask or face covering where necessary for the purpose of receiving services, or while actively engaging in an athletic or fitness activity.

 Ryerson continues to monitor PPE bylaws and public health recommendations and will update directives on mask use as they become available.
-For more information, please visit the Personal Protective Equipment (PPE) information online.
+For more information, please visit the Masks and Personal Protective Equipment (PPE) information online.

 Key contacts for support